lazylantern/midgar-swift/README.md

 Run `pod install`.

+### Carthage Setup

-To install with Carthage, add `github "lazylantern/midgar-swift"` to your Cartfile.
+Add `github "lazylantern/midgar-swift"` to your Cartfile.

+Run `carthage update`.

+Drag the built framework at `Carthage/Build/iOS/Midgar.framework` into your application’s Xcode project (General > Linked Frameworks and Libraries.).

+### Integration

 The integration entirely happens in the `AppDelegate.swift` implementation file.